 With Design Repositories centrally organized, sharing with others is simply a case of managing each repository's permissions.

 Things to be aware of:

-- For a local repository created through the NEXUS Server's Version Control service (i.e. not external), its default permissions share that repository with the user who created the repository, and the Administrators role.
+- For a local repository created through the NEXUS Server's Version Control service (i.e. not external), that repository is shared, by default, with the user who created the repository, and the Administrators role.
 Both of these have full Read/Write access.

 - For an external repository, it is shared with no-one by default - not even the user who added a connection to it through the interface.

-- Only local repositories (not external) can be shared with defined role groups for the NEXUS Server, or publicly.
+- Only local repositories (not external) can be shared with defined roles for the NEXUS Server, or publicly.
 Roles are listed after individual users.